THOR: THE DARK WORLD:

 Chris Hemsworth, Natalie Portman, Tom Hiddleston, Anthony Hopkins and the rest of the Asgardians back in action in Thor: The Dark World

 Everyone’s favorite God of Thunder from Marvel is back in action in the highly anticipated sequel to the 2011 superhero movie, Thor.
-And honestly this new chapter of the Thor legacy, Thor: The Dark World, not only is as good as its predecessor, but it surpasses it too.
+And honestly this new chapter of the Thor legacy, Thor: The Dark World isn't quite as solid as the first film but it's still another fun Marvel film.

-The action is better, the special effects look amazing, and the plot is much more interesting than the first Thor movie.
+Flashy action, impressive visuals, and the plot expands on the world established in the first movie.
 One of my issues with the first movie was the limited amount of screen time for Thor’s world, Asgard, well, this movie is focused much more on Asgard and for that I applaud it.

-The cast from the first film reprises their roles once more like Chris Hemsworth (The Avengers, The Cabin in the Woods) as the mighty God of Thunder, Thor, Natalie Portman (Star Wars, Black Swan) as astrophysicist, Jane Foster, Anthony Hopkins (The Silence of the Lambs, Hitchcock, Bram Stoker’s Dracula) as Thor’s father, Odin, and Tom Hiddleston (War Horse, The Avengers) as Thor’s adopted brother, Loki.
+The cast from the first film reprises their roles once more like Chris Hemsworth (The Avengers, The Cabin in the Woods) as the mighty God of Thunder, Thor, Natalie Portman (Mars Attacks!, Star Wars, Black Swan) as astrophysicist, Jane Foster, Anthony Hopkins (The Silence of the Lambs, Bram Stoker's Dracula, Hitchcock) as Thor’s father, Odin, and Tom Hiddleston (War Horse, The Avengers) as Thor’s adopted brother, Loki.
 Much like the predecessor, the cast does a wonderful job reprising their characters.

 Eons ago, Odin’s father, Bor battled the Dark Elf, Malekith, ruler of the realm, Svartalfheim who plotted to destroy the universe with a powerful weapon known as the Aether.
 Now many years later, Malekith and his legion of Dark Elves have vowed revenge on the Nine Realms and escaped in suspended animation during their battle with Bor and the Gods of Asgard.